trailsuite/react-inlinesvg/README.md

 ---------------

 Any browsers that support inlining SVGs and XHR will work.
-The component goes out of its way to handle IE9's weird XHR support so, IE9 and up get your SVG;
+The component goes out of its way to handle IE9's weird XHR support so, IE9 and up geowsers get the fallback.
-lesser browsers get the fallback.

 CORS